-For the stochastic estimates, we require 30 model runs per scenario.
-Each of these should be based on a random sample from the joint uncertainty distribution (e.g. posterior distribution) of the input parameters.
-As we want to compare the runs across scenarios to calculate the impact, the same parameter samples should be used across all scenarios, and the runs labelled to ensure we can identify them.
+For the stochastic runs, we require 30 model runs for each scenario, each of which represents a random sample from the uncertainty distribution of your model outputs.
+Optimally, this would be samples of a posterior distribution representing all the parameter uncertainty in your model.
+As we want to compare the runs across scenarios to calculate the impact, the same parameter samples must be used across all scenarios, and the runs labelled to ensure we can identify them.